Security IP icon

-RT-660 Programmable Root of Trust
+RT-66x Programmable Root of Trust Family

-With DPA and FIA
+With DPA, and FIA and Quantum Safe Cryptography

-The Rambus RT-660 Root of Trust (formerly the CryptoManager RT-660) is a fully programmable, FIPS 140-2 and FIPS 140-3 compliant hardware security anti-tamper core offering security by design for government and military mission-critical applications.
-The RT-660 protects against a wide range of hardware and software attacks with state-of-the-art anti-tamper security techniques.
-Government and military hardware require the highest security protections due to sensitive information being stored and processed.
-The RT-660 is a military grade security co-processor, built on a custom-designed 32-bit RISC-V architecture, along with dedicated secure memories.
 The RT-660 offers superior anti-tamper attack protection through the implementation of Differential Power Analysis (DPA) countermeasures and state-of-the-art fault injection attack (FIA) protections.
 The RT-660 implements DPA and FIA protected AES, RSA, and ECC cryptographic accelerator cores.
 The RT-660 provides hardware implementations of a NIST SP800-90a/b/c compliant TRNG (true random number generator), Public Key Engine (RSA up to 8192 bits and ECC up to 521 bits), AES (all modes), HMAC and SHA-2/-3 crypto accelerators.
-The RT-660 core is both FIPS 140-2 and FIPS 140-3 CAVP/CMVP compliant.
-It is the ideal choice for chip and system architects designing FPGA and ASIC solutions for applications requiring the highest level of security.

 How the Root of Trust Works

 While built upon a RISC-V architecture, the RT-660 RISC-V CPU is a custom implementation designed specifically for security use cases.
 Rambus employed over 20 years of device security experience to build a security co-processor providing the highest levels of siloed and layered security.
-The RT-660 is designed for integration into military and government ASICs and FPGAs, offering secure execution of authenticated user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
+The RT-660 is designed for integration into government ASICs and FPGAs, offering secure execution of authenticated user applications, tamper detection and protection, and secure storage and handling of keys and security assets.

-Root of Trust diagram
+Rambus Root of Trust Block Diagram

 The Root of Trust offers a siloed approach to security.
 While located on the same silicon as the main processor, the secure processing core is physically separated.
 A layered security approach enforces access to crypto modules, memory ranges, I/O pins, and other resources, and assures critical keys are available through hardware only with no access by software.
 The Rambus Root of Trust RT-660 supports all commonly deployed host SoC processor architectures, including ARM, RISC-V, x86 and others.